 Another option is to work with a Dallas criminal defense lawyer who also has experience as an appellate attorney.
 If you’re facing charges in a criminal case, you should consider working with an appellate attorney in Dallas who can thoroughly review your case and increase the chances that an appellate court will give your appeal serious consideration.
-Make the first move and reach out to an experienced appellate attorney at the Law Office of Broden & Mickelsen in Dallas today.
+Make the first move and reach out to an experienced appellate attorney at the Broden & Mickelsen, LLP in Dallas today.

 Dallas Best Appellate Lawyers